-Average class rank - %ile
+Average class rank - xxth percentile

-Percent in top 10th of high school graduating class 80% Percent in top fifth of high school graduating class 95% Percent in top quarter of high school graduating class 96% Percent in top third of high school graduating class 99% Percent in top half of high school graduating class 100%
+Percent in top 10th of high school graduating class 78% Percent in top fifth of high school graduating class 93% Percent in top quarter of high school graduating class 95% Percent in top third of high school graduating class 99% Percent in top half of high school graduating class 100% Percent in bottom half of high school graduating class 0%

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 62%
+Percent of total first-time, first-year (freshman) students who submitted high school class rank: 56%

 C11.
-Percentage of all enrolled, degree-seeking first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale): 100% over 3.0
+Percentage of all enrolled, degree-seeking first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale): Not reported

 C12.
-Average high school GPA of all degree-seeking first-time, first-year (freshman) students who submitted GPA: 3.96 (69% submitted GPA)
+Average high school GPA of all degree-seeking first-time, first-year (freshman) students who submitted GPA: Not reported

-Admission Policies C13.
+Admission Policies

+C13.
 Application fee